 Mistake Seven: Pages Aren’t Run Through a Business Manager Account

 If you don’t have a Business Manager account, chances are you are manually adding users as ‘admins’ to the page.

-This can become a real issue if you have a high turnover of staff and forget to remove an employee’s access once they have left the business, or, worse still, they leave with the password details to the account and you’re locked out with just the Facebook help button to rescue you.
+This can become a real issue if you have a high turnover of people and forget to remove a worker’s access once they have left the business, or, worse still, they leave with the password details to the account and you’re locked out with just the Facebook help button to rescue you.

 If you are a brand with multiple locations, or operate in multiple regions and have a range of accounts, then you should look at implementing location structure, or global pages.

 These tools allow you to create one overall parent page and have the location pages as child pages, which are all in one place with one signal access point.

 You can publish posts from the main page to all location pages – the content will automatically trickle down to the location pages.
 Better still, these are not separate posts – the engagement metrics (reactions, comments, shares) are rolled up into the main post.
 You can also post to a specific location page only.